 Best Paint Colors for North-Facing Rooms

-A comfy living room with gray-painted built-in bookshelves, white french doors, a white sofa, and brown leather chairs.
-A comfy living room with gray-painted built-in bookshelves, white french doors, a white sofa, and brown leather chairs.
+A comfy living room with gray-painted built-in bookshelves, white French doors, a white sofa, and brown leather chairs.
+A comfy living room with gray-painted built-in bookshelves, white French doors, a white sofa, and brown leather chairs.

 <